Measures

 Heating oil

-In the event of a serious and prolonged supply crisis, the amount of heating oil released to consumers is managed in order to reduce consumption.
+Initially, users can cover supply shortages by using their existing fuel stocks.
+In the event of serious and prolonged supply crises, the amount of heating oil released to consumers is managed to specifically reduce consumption.

 The amount of heating oil required is calculated based on the individual average annual consumption of heating oil over the previous two years.
 These figures are provided by operators of heating systems or other heating oil consumers.